 Sooner rather than later, we’ll see the majority of households owning at least one electric vehicle.
 That’s why it’s important to understand the requirements of EV charging stations and plan ahead to make sure your electric circuit can handle the needed capacity.

 Remember, when it comes to electrical work, it’s always important to hire a Licensed Electrical Contracting (LEC) business to do the work.
-The last thing you want is having to pay more money down the road to fix a bad job or worse damage caused by an electrical fire.
+The last thing you want is to have to pay more money down the road to fix a bad job or worse damage caused by an electrical fire.

 Can I use my dryer outlet to charge my EV?